dawiddszewczyk/dawiddszewczyk/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+### Hi there 👋

-- 💻 I’m currently working part-time as Flutter Developer at Codigee!
+- 💻 I’m currently working full-time as Flutter Developer at Codigee!
-- 😄 Pronouns: He/him
+- 💬 Ask me about Unity with Flutter im glad to help you!
 - 📫 How to reach me: dawsze567@gmail.com
 - ⚡ Fun fact: I'm addicted to listening to music.